Seasons

 As the earth cycles round the sun, the seasons change, and with it our energy.
 We move from abundant and inspiring growth in spring - unfurling into life; into the expansive, reified light of summer; enriching and ripening into the sweet harvest at late summer, into the cool, contracted, emotional season of autumn, then follows the deep, conserved and dormant time of winter.

-It is helpful and natural to live sympathetically to these changes in the energy in the environment and our bodies.
-We can harmonise our energy with Qigong outside, and change our diet to support ourselves through these energetic shifts, for example, so it's not too cool in winter or by choosing lighter fresher foods in spring, etc.
+It is helpful and natural to live in relation to these changes in the energy in the environment, as it also influences our body.
+We can harmonise our energy with walking or Qigong outdoors, and change our diet to support ourselves through these energetic shifts.
+For example; so we don't eat food that's too cool in winter, or by choosing lighter fresher foods in spring, etc. This is quite a big subject and there are links at the end to people who teach dietary practices, both as medicine for illness, and to support general health.